hyperagon/hyperagon.github.io/content/posts/2026-05-26/index.md

 Yeah you can play a game in a completely different game, it didn't even check if I was talking about the same.
 Got to save those tokens right?

 Anyway I made a video that will come out in the future.
-Modding re3ally is the ultimate form of cheating.
+Modding really is the ultimate form of cheating.

 ![Modding](modding.png)